usnistgov/ndn-dpdk/docs/forwarder.md

 ### Create Faces

-The `ndndpdk-ctrl create-ether-face` command sends a command to create an Ethernet face.
+The `ndndpdk-ctrl create-ether-face` command creates an Ethernet face.
 You can run this command with `-h` option to see available command line arguments.
 It returns a JSON object that contains an `id` property, whose value is an opaque identifier of the face.